-Beginning in 2002, Mitsubishi finally brought the last-generation version over with the name Lancer, and from the beginning gave it more of a performance emphasis—in look if not specs—with a sporty O-Z Rally edition.
-These Lancer models ride and handle quite well and have a reasonably roomy interior compared to other cars its size, but their handicap is the boomy 120-hp, 2.0-liter four-cylinder engine, which struggles with the automatic transmission and is only adequate with the five-speed manual.
-The 162-hp, 2.4-liter four that was introduced in 2004 with the Ralliart edition gave the Lancer more satisfying performance, thanks to a specially tuned suspension and other upgrades.
-In 2004 only, a boxy Sportback wagon version was offered.
+Beginning in 2002, Mitsubishi finally brought the last-generation version over with the name Lancer, and from the beginning it gave the model more of a performance emphasis—in look, if not specs—with a sporty O-Z Rally edition.
+These Lancer models rode and handled quite well and had a reasonably roomy interior compared to other cars their size, but their handicap was the boomy 120-horsepower, 2.0-liter 4-cylinder engine, which struggled with the automatic transmission and was only adequate with the 5-speed manual.
+The 162-hp, 2.4-liter inline-4 that was introduced in 2004 with the Ralliart edition gave the Lancer more satisfying performance, thanks to a specially tuned suspension and other upgrades.
+In 2004 only, a boxy Sportback wagon version was offered here.

-For 2008, Mitsubishi rolled out the current Lancer, which from its sharklike front end to the more aggressive stance and powertrain upgrades looks and feels a lot more exciting than its predecessor.
+For 2008, Mitsubishi rolled out the current Lancer, which from its shark-like front end to the more aggressive stance and powertrain upgrades looks and feels a lot more exciting than its predecessor.
 Base SE and ES models are powered by a 152-hp, 2.0-liter four, but the GTS gets a 168-hp, 2.4-liter version.
-The top-of-the-line, sporty GTS emulates the Ralliart and Evolution in all but actual performance; while it's perky, it doesn't accelerate like a performance car.
-Lancer models come with either a five-speed manual transmission or a CVT automatic; we'd recommend the manual as the CVT causes the base model especially to be more noisy and sluggish.
-GTS models with the CVT get steering-wheel paddle-shifters and six simulated gears, redeem it somewhat.
+The top-of-the-line GTS emulates the Ralliart and Evolution in all but actual performance; while it's perky, it doesn't accelerate like a sports car.
+Lancer models come with either a 5-speed manual transmission or a CVT automatic; we'd recommend the manual as the CVT causes the base model especially to be more noisy and sluggish.
+GTS models with the CVT get steering-wheel paddle shifters and six simulated gears, which redeem it somewhat.

-A new Lancer Sportback model was introduced in 2010.
-Offering all the same features as the Lancer GTS sedan but instead a convenient five-door hatchback body style, the Sportback has a slightly lower cargo floor than the sedan, and of course the seats fold flat.
-Going into 2011, availability of the hatchback was expanded to ES trims, then the 2012 Mitsubishi Lancer lineup gained a sporty GT model replacing the GTS.
-An SE model also introduced all-wheel drive but with the 2.4-liter non-turbo engine;in 2012 we drove the Lancer SE and found it a worthy, albeit uninspired, rival to the Subaru Impreza.
+A Lancer Sportback model returned to the lineup from 2010 through 2015.
+Offering all the same features as the Lancer GTS sedan but instead in a convenient five-door hatchback body style, the Sportback has a slightly lower cargo floor than the sedan, and of course the seats fold flat to expand the space.
+Going into 2011, availability of the hatchback was expanded to ES trims, then in 2012 the Mitsubishi Lancer lineup gained a sporty GT model replacing the GTS.
+An SE model also introduced all-wheel drive for the 2.4-liter non-turbo engine.
+In 2012 we drove the all-wheel-drive Lancer SE and found it a worthy, albeit uninspired, rival to the Subaru Impreza.

-Both the Lancer Evolution and Lancer Ralliart models have been covered in previous years by a separate model review.
+Both the Lancer Evolution and Lancer Ralliart models are covered by a separate model review.
 While the Ralliart, which has a 237-hp, turbocharged engine, has a lot in common with the Lancer GTS, the Mitsubishi Lancer Evolution is significantly different structurally, and uses its own engine as well as a more-advanced all-wheel-drive system.
 The 2015 model year was the Evo performance variant's last, with no word on what, if anything, will replace it.
 The last run of Evo X models will be sold in Japan as Final Edition models and the final American model will be auctioned off for charity.